 I am an Empowerment and Creativity Coach with ARTbundance™ and Kaizen-Muse Creativity™ Coaching endorsements.
 My background is in education and I have a doctorate and education specialist degree from the George Washington University in Educational Administration and Leadership; a master of arts degree in teaching from Christopher Newport University; and a bachelor of science degree in biology from Virginia Commonwealth University.

 I have illustrated a biology lab manual and a physiology textbook; I have taught gifted and talented students in the public schools of Virginia for 15 years; I have published articles, a thesis and a dissertation in the fields of science and education; and, more recently artwork in various books.
 I have over 30 paintings currently showing in a small venue in Newport News, Virginia until the end of March.
 I publish a weekly article on HeartsThatCare.wordpress.com

 FYI: I have been in ten community theater productions (9 were musicals); I have played the violin, flute and piano.
 Yes, I was a “band geek.”
 I still enjoy playing the piano and flute.

 Thank you, Angi, for sharing your story and experiences!

 Find more amazing women like Angi inside the Creative Sandbox Community.
-We are professional women working day jobs, entrepreneurs, and everything in between, all linked by our desire for something more, and a creative urge.
-We channel those two ingredients into rocket fuel to propel us forward.
+We are women from a variety of backgrounds, linked by our desire for something more, our compassionate hearts, and a creative urge.
+We channel our collective energies into rocket fuel to propel us forward.

 PS — Pssst!
 Know someone who might benefit from seeing this today?
 Pass it on!